GoogleCloudPlatform/gcsfuse/docs/semantics.md

 *   -1 to bypass entry expiration and always return the list response from the cache if available.

 **Important Points**
-*   The kernel-list-cache is kept within the page cache.
-Consequently, this functionality depends upon the availability of page cache memory on the system.
+*   The kernel-list-cache is kept within the kernel's page-cache.
+Consequently, this functionality depends upon the availability of page-cache memory on the system.
 This contrasts with the stat and type caches, which are retained in user memory as part of Cloud Storage Fuse daemon.
 *   The kernel's list cache is maintained on a per-directory level, resulting in either all list entries being retained in the page cache or none at all.
 *   The creation, renaming, or deletion of new files or folders causes the eviction of the page-cache of their immediate parent directory, but not of all ancestral directories.

 **Consistency**
 *   Kernel List cache ensures consistency within the mount.
 That means, creation, deletion or rename of files/folder within a directory evicts the kernel list cache of the directory.
 *   Externally added objects are only visible after the kernel-list-cache-ttl-secs timer expires, even if they are touched (stat) via the same mount point.
 Since stat doesn’t evict the kernel-list-cache so there might be some list-stat inconsistency.
 *   Kernel-list-cache-ttl doesn't work with empty directories.
-Once an empty directory list response is cached, it requires a new file to be created from the same mount point to invalidate the cache.
+In case another external client adds a new file to the empty directory, the client1 is still not going to get the new file even after the TTL is expired
 *   One of the known consistency issue: `rm -R` encounters consistency issues when objects are created externally in a bucket.
 Specifically, if a client (e.g., `Cloud Storage Fuse` client1) caches a directory listing and another client (client2) adds a new file to the directory before the cached listing expires, `rm -R` on the directory will fail with a "Directory not empty" error.
 This occurs because `rm -R` initially deletes the directory's children based on the cached listing and then checks the directory's emptiness by making a List call, which returns not empty due to the externally added file.

 **Note**: